omariokartdavis/metcon_database/metcondatabasev2reuploaded/README.md

 # spelling mistake on remove_coach_or_athlete
 - for remove athlete it says "Are you sure you would like to remove testathlete2 as one of *you* athletes?"

+## 9/21/19
+(on home tablet)
+- workoutinstance_detail.html
+- views.py
+- workout_list.css (do not download this to other computers until you look at what the values used to be for search input sizes)

 ## 9/18/19
 (uploaded at work)
 - base_generic.css